United Church of Christ in the Philippines: The Evangelical Church in the Philippines

 The Evangelical Church in the Philippines was formed in 1943 under the direction of the Japanese Imperial Forces.
-It brought together the United Evangelical Church; the Christian Churches and Churches of Christ (Disciples of Christ); the Iglesia Evangelica Unida de Cristo; the Iglesia Evangelica Metodista en las Islas Filipinas (IEMELIF) founded by Bishop Nicholas Zamora; the Iglesia Evangelica Nacional; the Philippine Methodist Church; some Seventh-day Adventists and other churches.
-It was the first union of churches under full Filipino leadership.
+It brought together the United Evangelical Church; the Christian Churches and Churches of Christ (Disciples of Christ); the Iglesia Evangélica Unida de Cristo; the Iglesia Evangélica Metodista en las Islas Filipinas (IEMELIF) founded by Bishop Nicholas Zamora; the Iglesia Evangélica Nacional; the Philippine Methodist Church; some Seventh-day Adventists and other churches.
+It was the first such union of churches under full Filipino leadership.

 After World War II, former Presbyterians and Congregationalists reconstituted the United Evangelical Church.
 On the other hand, the former United Brethren in Christ, together with the Church of Christ (Disciples of Christ) and the independent congregations remained as the Evangelical Church in the Philippines.
-Because the Seventh-day Adventists were forced by the war to join the merger, they immediately left the Evangelical Church of the Philippines after the war.
+Since the Seventh-day Adventists were forced into the merger by the Japanese, they immediately left the Evangelical Church of the Philippines after the war.

 The United Church of Christ in the Philippines

-In May 1948, the United Evangelical Church, the Philippine Methodist Church, the Evangelical Church of the Philippines, some congregations of the Iglesia Evangelica Unida de Cristo, the Convention of the Christian Church (Disciples of Christ) of Northern Luzon, the Iglesia Evangelica Nacional, and some congregations of the Iglesia Evangelica Metodista En Las Islas Filipinas (IEMELIF) joined together to form the United Church of Christ in the Philippines.
-Enrique Sobrepena of the United Evangelical Church served both as Bishop for Luzon and as Presiding Bishop.
+In May 1948, the United Evangelical Church, the Philippine Methodist Church, the Evangelical Church of the Philippines, some congregations of the Iglesia Evangélica Unida de Cristo, the Convention of the Christian Church (Disciples of Christ) of Northern Luzon, the Iglesia Evangélica Nacional, and some congregations of the Iglesia Evangélica Metodista en las Islas Filipinas (IEMELIF) joined to form the United Church of Christ in the Philippines.
+Enrique Sobrepeña of the United Evangelical Church served both as Bishop for Luzon and as the first Presiding Bishop.

 This was the real culmination of the efforts of the Evangelical Union established by missionaries on April 26, 1901, to seek the evangelization of the Philippines through a common effort.
 In spite of the refusal of the United Methodist, Baptist and other independent evangelical churches, the UCCP was known to be the most visible sign of interdenominational and church unity in the Philippines.

 In 1962, the conservative Tagalog Convention of the Christian Church (Disciples of Christ) decided to join the union of the United Church of Christ in the Philippines.
 It was proclaimed in an appropriate ceremonies at the General Assembly held in Cebu City.
-In 1998, Nelinda Primavera–Briones was the first woman elected as bishop of the United Church of Christ in the Philippines.
+In 1998, Nelinda Primavera–Briones was the first woman elected bishop of the United Church of Christ in the Philippines.